jayKayEss/Flapper/README.md

       transform: true       // Flapper automatically detects the jquery.transform
                             // plugin.
 Set this to false if you want to force
                             // transform to off
-    }
+      on_anim_start: null   // Callback for start of animation
+      on_anim_end: null     // Callback for end of animation }

 Generally, the only options you will care about are `width` and `chars_preset`.
 If you want to use a custom